proompteng

 • Access to a Temporal Cloud namespace or self-hosted cluster.

-• (Optional) The temporal CLI for namespace administration.
+• (Optional) The temporal CLI for namespace administration and replaying live executions.

 • docker if you plan to build container images with the provided helpers.